julian-cardone/In-a-Nutshell/README.md

 * React is an open-source frontend library.
 * Node.js is an open-source JavaScript runtime environment that is used to build backend applications.

-## Create, Read, Update, Delete Interviews
+## Create, Read, Update & Delete Interviews

 https://user-images.githubusercontent.com/112725448/212433287-eb780478-7ae7-4e44-a300-c3ee0bdc0a64.mp4